spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 Spryker has different features and several configurable modules that need to be adjusted correctly to have the best performance and smooth execution in the applications.

 ### Publish and Synchronization
 This feature is one of the most important infrastructure parts in Spryker.
-Therefore the configurations must be set correctly for it.
+Therefore, the configurations must be set correctly for it.

 #### Multiple publisher queues
 Publishers use queues to propagate events and let workers consume them to provide necessary data for our frontend services.
-Since Spryker uses RabbitMQ as a default option, it’s recommended to use multiple queues instead of one to spread loads between different queues.
+Since Spryker uses RabbitMQ as a default option, we recommend using multiple queues instead of one to spread loads between different queues.
 For more information about multiple publisher queues, see [Integrating multi-queue publish structure](/docs/scos/dev/technical-enhancement-integration-guides/integrating-multi-queue-publish-structure.html).

 #### Workers
 The default Spryker configuration comes with one worker per publisher queue.
 Nevertheless, you can increase this configuration to the maximum number of CPUs for a specific queue if other queues do not receive any loads.
 For example: